Southern Black Eyed Peas Recipe – A Tradition of Good Luck

 Add the Smoked Turkey Necks

-Nestle the smoked turkey necks into the pot, ensuring they’re mostly covered by the liquid.
-The turkey necks will impart a deep, smoky flavor as they simmer.
+Add the smoked turkey necks to the pot, ensuring they’re mostly covered by the liquid.
+The turkey necks will impart a smoky flavor as they simmer.

 Cook the Black-eyed Peas